CodeLinaro-mirror/la_platform_tools_gpu/binary/schema/README.md

 	Package string    // The package that declared the struct.
 	Name    string    // The simple name of the Object.
 	Display string    // The display name of the Object.
-	Fields  []Field   // Descriptions of the fields of the Object.
+	Fields  FieldList // Descriptions of the fields of the Object.
 }
 ```